rajkumaralagappan2/Brain-Boozed/README.md

 ## Game Rules

-You must follow the correct order of colors in the sequence.
+-You must follow the correct order of colors in the sequence.

-If you make a mistake, the game will provide feedback, and you can try again.
+-If you make a mistake, the game will provide feedback, and you can try again.

-The game becomes more challenging as you progress, adding one color to the sequence in each round.
+-The game becomes more challenging as you progress, adding one color to the sequence in each round.

 Have fun playing the Simon game and see how high of a score you can achieve!
 If you have any questions, feedback, or suggestions, feel free to reach out to Rajkumar A at rajkumaralagappan2@gmail.com.